-Telephone number allocation from within the Irish numbering scheme normally occurs in two stages; Primary Allocation and Secondary Allocation.
-Primary allocation means the allocation of blocks of numbers by ComReg to Network Operators or relevant Telecommunications Service Providers.
-Secondary and subsequent allocation (both hereafter covered by 'Secondary' allocation) is the subsequent allocation of individual numbers by those primary assignees to their own customers or users5.
+Telephone number allocation from within the Irish numbering plan normally occurs in two stages; Primary Allocation and Secondary Allocation.
+Primary allocation means the allocation of blocks of numbers by ComReg to Authorised Persons (i.e. Network Operators or relevant Telecommunications Service Providers).
+Secondary and subsequent allocation (both hereafter covered by 'Secondary' allocation) is the subsequent allocation of individual numbers by those primary assignees to their own customers or users.
 The only arrangement for direct transfer of allocated numbers between operators is Number Portability; other transfers can only occur by withdrawal and re-issue of numbers by ComReg.